 A surgical lead has more questions, more anxiety, and a longer decision-making cycle.
 An AI that can handle the "Pre-Clinical Screening"-asking about medical history, previous procedures, and realistic goals-provides the patient with an immediate sense of "Safety."
 It shows them that your practice takes their health as seriously as their aesthetics.

-Can Voice AI effectively handle delicate patient medical history?
+Can an AI intake layer handle sensitive patient history?

 Yes.
 Professional AI systems designed for medical spas are fully HIPAA-compliant and trained to handle the nuance of medical screening with extreme discretion.
 In fact, many patients feel more comfortable answering "Preliminary" health questions with a non-judgmental AI before speaking with a human clinical coordinator.